saidake/simi/docs/Algorithms.md

             } else if (nums[i] < 0) {
                 // Swap the lengths when encountering a negative number int temp = positiveLen;
-                positiveLen = negativeLen > 0 ? negativeLen + 1 : 0;
+                // Reset positiveLen when encountering the first negative number positiveLen = negativeLen > 0 ? negativeLen + 1 : 0;
                 negativeLen = temp+1;
             } else {